 Our staff works closely with interns to create meaningful projects that provide hands-on learning in areas such as collections care, preservation, database management, museum policies and procedures, and exhibition development.

-The Cedar Falls Historical Society has an opening for one Collections Intern for the the Fall of 2016.
+The Cedar Falls Historical Society offers one Collections Internship each fall and each summer.
 This intern will work with the Society’s artifact collection and will organize, inventory, and photograph or scan artifacts for cataloging.
 She or he may also have the opportunity to learn PastPerfect museum software and assist with database entry.
 The Collections Intern will also have the opportunity to learn other aspects of museum work, such as hosting at museums and conducting archival research.
 Click here for more information and for application details.

 Please e-mail us for more information or to submit your application.